 The dean then reviews the material, and the recommendations from the school faculty, the school director, and the HIDA Personnel Committee.
 The dean’s recommendation together with the lower level recommendations is forwarded for review by the University Promotion and Tenure Committee and the Provost.
 The ASU President makes the final decision.

-he school director will provide an oral statement of the strengths and weaknesses of the tenure and/or promotion case to the candidate based on the reviews at the school level.
-The dean will similarly provide an oral statement of the strengths and weaknesses of the case after review at the HIDA level.
+Prior to submitting the portfolio, recommendations, and other materials to the dean, the school director will provide an oral statement of the strengths and weaknesses of the tenure and/or promotion case to the candidate based on the reviews at the school level.
+The dean will similarly provide an oral statement of the strengths and weaknesses of the case after review at the HIDA level prior to submission to the Provost.
 The candidate may choose to withdraw from further consideration by written statement to the dean either after the director's review or after the dean's review.
+Per ACD 505-06, a person who is unsuccessful in seeking tenure generally is ineligible for rehire in any capacity at ASU.

 IV.
 Probationary Review